 Janice Acquah Integrative counsellor , WC1X

-I am a BACP registered, humanistic, integrative counsellor offering a warm, supportive, accepting and confidential space in which we can explore, together, what has brought you to counselling.
+I am a BACP registered, relational, integrative counsellor and psychotherapist offering a warm, supportive, accepting and confidential space in which we can explore, together, what has brought you to counselling.

 You may be feeling desperate or have a niggling sense that you could be getting more from life.
 I believe in the value of working through your dilemmas, anxieties, low mood, concerns or traumas, within a therapeutic relationship that can offer a real meeting between us as individuals.
 I aim to offer a safe but robust space in which you can risk becoming more fully yourself, whatever that may mean to you.

 Together, we can address what you are bringing and consider practical strategies.
 We can also creatively explore what might help, using images, increasing body-mind awareness or, should you wish to, drawing, dreams or writing.
 We may work on finding meaning in your ‘story’.
 But, in my experience, people often feedback to me that having the sense of being really listened to and heard can be an important first stage.
 To support the process, nurturing kindness and acceptance within ourselves can be key and a good therapeutic relationship can help this to develop.
 We can find out what works for you.